Abhay7apk/Fanztar_code_challenge/README.md

 ## Features

-- Place orders for mobile parts through a REST API.
+- Place orders for mobile parts through a API.
 - Validate orders based on available parts.
 - Calculate total price for the ordered parts.
 - Store orders in memory for retrieval.